 In thedialog, search for the project you would like to link with.

-You can overview locally-based code coverage reports directly in JetBrains IDEs.
+You can view locally-based code coverage reports directly in JetBrains IDEs.

-In your IDE, navigate toand open the file containing the code coverage report.
+In your IDE, navigate toand open the file containing a code coverage report.

-In thetool window, you can overview the test coverage report.
+In thetool window, you can view the test coverage report.
 This report shows the percentage of the code that has been executed or covered by tests.

 The IDE highlights the codebase test coverage using color marking.
 By default, the green color means that a particular line was covered, and the red color means the uncovered line of code.